xtuml/bridgepoint/doc-bridgepoint/notes/9706_polys/9706_polys_dnt.md

 refer to a MASL style polymorphic event that must be handled by every instance in the hierarchy.

-It is now time to start supporting concrete polymorphic event events in BridgePoint.
+It is now time to start supporting concrete polymorphic events in BridgePoint.
 This note specifies the analysis and design to support these events.

 ### 4. Requirements